Solar panels with Octopus

 A simple decision path

 If Octopus looks like a good fit after those checks, you can switch first, then apply for the relevant export tariff once your account and export setup are ready.
-If you use Matt’s referral code when switching, both you and Matt should receive the Octopus referral credit once Octopus confirms the terms have been met.
+The referral page explains how to use the Octopus referral after you have checked the tariff fit and export route.